Storytelling¶

 FABRIC¶

 During the project development, I worked with linens and cottons to create the swatches for the colour immersion interviews.
 However, for my final piece I have decided to work with taffeta silk.
-I like how it holds its strcture and the way that silk takes up natural dyes.
+I like how it holds its structure and the way that silk takes up natural dyes.
 Its natural shimmer gives the colours even more depth, pulling me close, like moth to a flame.